crossplane/crossplane/docs/stacks-guide.md

 ### Install Crossplane

-The recommended way of installing Crossplane is by using [helm](https://github.com/helm/helm#install).
+The recommended way of installing Crossplane is by using [helm][helm-install].
 We can grab the most stable version currently available by using:

 ```
 helm repo add crossplane-alpha https://charts.crossplane.io/alpha